ElisePatrikainen/nuxt-useFetchQuery/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

+🚧🚧 ***UseFetchQuery is currently a draft for testing a module idea, it is therefore absolutely not usable.***

 UseFetchQuery is a Nuxt module providing composables to help caching, synchronizing and updating server state in our applications.
 It is largely inspired by [TanstackQuery](https://tanstack.com/query/latest) and [SWR](https://swr.vercel.app/), and aims to build the essential functionalities of these libraries on the top of `useFetch` and `useAsyncData`.

 <!-- - [✨ &nbsp;Release Notes](/CHANGELOG.md) -->